ckormanyos/soft_double/README.md

 [![Build Status](https://github.com/ckormanyos/soft_double/actions/workflows/soft_double.yml/badge.svg)](https://github.com/ckormanyos/soft_double/actions)
 ==================

-soft_double provides a C++ software implementation of a 64-bit double-precision floating-point data type.
+soft_double is a C++ header-only library. soft_double provides a C++ software implementation of a 64-bit double-precision floating-point data type called `math::softfloat::soft_double`.
+This type can be used essentially like the regular built-in 64-bit floating-point type `double`.

 Some compilers do not support a built-in 64-bit floating-point type, such as might be commonly known as `double` or `long` `double`.
 Consider, for instance, the `avr-gcc` tool chain popularly used on 8-bit embedded systems like Arduino or standalone _bare metal_ AVR.
-This compiler does not support 64-bit `double`
-(prior to versoin 10).

-soft_double can be used on such systems to provide a software-emulated, portable implementation of 64-bit `double`.
+Prior to version 10, this compiler does not support 64-bit `double`. soft_double can be used on such systems to provide a software-emulated, portable implementation of 64-bit `double`.

-soft_double is a C++ header-only library.
-It implements a drop-in double-precision floating-point type called `math::softfloat::soft_double`.
-This type can be used essentially like the regular built-in 64-bit floating-point type `double`.

-soft_double implements common algebraic operations, `sqrt` and comparison operations, and also includes full support for `std::numeric_limits`.
+soft_double implements common algebraic operations, comparison operations, simple functions like `sqrt`, and also includes full support for `std::numeric_limits`.

-soft_double is written in header-only C++11, and is compatible through C++11, 14, 17, 20.
+soft_double is written in header-only C++11.
+It is compatible through C++11, 14, 17, 20.

 ## Implementation goals

   - Clean header-only C++ design.
   - Seamless portability to any modern C++11, 14, 17, 20 compiler.
-  - Efficiency suitable for _bare-metal_ embedded systems, particularly if 64-bit native `double` or similar is unavailable.
+  - Efficiency suitable for _bare-metal_ embedded systems.
+  - Particularly useful if 64-bit native `double` or a similar built-in type is unavailable.
-  - Use refactored versoins of trusted algorithms based on those found in [softfloat 3e](https://github.com/ucb-bar/berkeley-softfloat-3).
+  - Use refactored versions of trusted algorithms based on those found in [softfloat 3e](https://github.com/ucb-bar/berkeley-softfloat-3).

 ## Quick Start